Do Go On - 396 - Rosemary Brown: A Musical Seance

 So she wasn't, that recording isn't her.

-She played some, she ends up making an album
+She played some, she ends up making an album.

-and she plays some of the more basic ones,
+And she plays some of the more basic ones, but she had to get a more accomplished

-but she had to get a more accomplished pianist to play most of them.
+pianist to play most of them.

 But she's written that down.

-Yeah, she's written it down with instructions about the different times.
+with instructions about the different times.

-Because I think, like, if we were all just to have a go
+Because I think like if we were all just to have a go

-at just writing down a piece of music.
+and just writing down a piece of music.

 Yeah, no way.